 ACEs Trainings

-All CSBs should ensure there are at least 2 ACEs master trainers in their catchment area at all times.
+All CSBs should ensure there are at least 1ACE Interface presenter or Master Trainer either on staff or available to them through their community partners.

-All CSBs must conduct at least 12 ACEs trainings annually.
+All CSBs must conduct at least 6 ACEs trainings annually that focus on either/or the implications of early childhood adversity, resilience, or healing centered relationships.
+These can all be reported as ACEs trainings.

 All ACEs training data (including number of trainings held and number of people trained) must be reported in PBPS.